ros-navigation/docs.nav2.org/docs/tutorials/docs/using_isaac_perceptor.md

 This sets an environmental variable `ISAAC_ROS_WS` which is used to mount the workspace to the Isaac ROS containers and in other Isaac workflows, so it is important to always have that set.

-#### NOTE
+!!! note

     The NVIDIA Jetson Orin and Jetson Xavier family system have an M.2 Key-M(AKA 2280) slot which provides support for an onboard NVME SSD drive.
 The NVIDIA SDKManager install tool has configuration options to flash a Jetpack image to this drive, providing high-capacity storage at PCIe speeds without the need for an external drive or MicroSD card.

 Make sure the rosbag for mapping and the output occupancy grid map directories are mounted to the docker container.
 You can add them in ${ISAAC_ROS_WS}/src/isaac_ros_common/scripts/.isaac_ros_dev-dockerargs then restart the container: